 McGowan received her BA in Political Science, magna cum laude, from the University of California, Berkeley in 1991, where she was awarded the departmental citation for graduating first in her department.
 She graduated with distinction from Stanford University Law School in 1995, where she was an articles editor for the Stanford Law Review.

-McGowan’s publications include "Can Citizenship Reinvigorate the Fight for Gender Equality?" in 28 Constitutional Commentary (forthcoming, 2012); "Obamacare’s Day in Court: What Kind of Conservatism Will Win?" in San Diego Union-Tribune (March 28, 2012); and "Do As I Say, Not as I Do: An Empirical investigation of Justice Scalia's Ordinary Meaning Methodology for Interpreting Statutes" in 78 Mississippi Law Review 1301 (2008).
+McGowan's publications include “Obamacare's Day in Court: What Kind of Conservatism Will Win?” in San Diego Union-Tribune (March 28, 2012); “Can Citizenship Reinvigorate the Fight for Gender Equality?” in 28 Constitutional Commentary (2012); and “Do As I Say, Not as I Do: An Empirical investigation of Justice Scalia's Ordinary Meaning Methodology for Interpreting Statutes” in 78 Mississippi Law Journal 1301 (2008).